Timetable

 Treat 13 August 2026 as part of the same planning cycle, especially if UCAS decisions matter to you.

-That means a strong page has to do both jobs.
-It has to answer the broad head terms cleanly, and it has to reassure the long-tail searcher that the route to the exact board or subject is clear.
+A useful timetable page has to handle both broad planning and exact board routes.
 If the page only says “check your board,” it is too vague.
-If it only lists isolated dates with no board context, it is too brittle.
-The stronger answer is a timetable hub that starts with the common dates everyone needs, then moves into board-specific official routes, then shows how to find subject-level dates inside those official documents.
+If it lists isolated dates with no board context, it is too brittle.
+The safer answer is a timetable hub that starts with the common dates everyone needs, then moves into official board routes, then shows how to find subject-level dates inside those official documents.

 Another reason students get timetable searches wrong is that screenshots spread faster than official PDFs.
 A screenshot is easy to share and easy to save, but it is also easy to strip of context.
 It may not show the version number, qualification type, zone, or contingency notes.
 That is why AQA says to check back frequently for the latest version, Cambridge warns centres to use the correct UK or zone timetable, and OCR includes contingency guidance directly in the PDF.
 The search result is only the first step.
 The document details are the real answer.